 In 1997, Willis addressed the U.S. House of Representatives Judiciary Subcommittee on Courts and Intellectual Property on behalf of 3 million BMI songwriters regarding artist rights relating to cyberspace.
 She keynoted the first Digital World conference in 1992 with AOL founder Steve Case and Intel founder Andy Groves, lectured at Harvard University on interactive journalism and delivered TED talks on artists and self-expression in cyberspace.

 She returned to live performing after a long absence in 2010, conducting the University of Wisconsin marching band in a medley of her hits during the Homecoming football game halftime.
 The following year she launched Allee Willis Marches on Detroit as an ongoing series of events and fundraisers also employing a marching band to support her hometown.
 In 2017 she premiered The D—a recording and documentary of over 70 singalongs she produced all over Detroit and featuring 5,000 vocalists.
-She also continues her multimedia live shows and is a regular headliner at L.A.’s hip comedy revue Uncabaret.
+She also continued her multimedia live shows and was a regular headliner at L.A.’s hip comedy revue Uncabaret.

 Willis passed away in December, 2019 at the age of 72.